top of page

 Materials

+The natural plant fibres I mostly weave with are dandelions, daffodils, daylily, iris and crocosmia leaves, phormium flax and willow bark.
 All plant materials used are grown in my garden or foraged locally and sustainably.
-All materials are harvested at the end of their natural lifecycle to ensure full regeneration of the plants to allow them to flourish again the following year.
-This practice is centuries old, and very low impact and truly sustainable
+I harvest the fibres at the end of their natural lifecycle to ensure full regeneration to flourish again the following year.
+This practice is centuries old, very low impact and truly sustainable

-Materials are then rehydrated in water and left to mellow before weaving can begin.
+All materials are first dried, then stored until needed.
+Drying allows for natural shrinkage.
+The fibres are rehydrated in water and left to mellow before my weaving begins.

 bottom of page